GZielke/databaseHUCO530/readme.txt

 * INSTRUCTIONS *
 /***************

+// EDITING DBCONNECT.PHP TO CONNECT TO YOUR MYSQL DATABASE // To do this, you require "dbconnect.php"

+1. Open dbconnect.php in a simple text editor like Notepad.
+Do NOT use Microsoft Word.

+2. All the values in CAPS must be edited with the correct database information.
+If this information is incorrect, you will have errors, and nothing will work:

+HOST NAME, USERNAME, PASSWORD, DATABASE NAME

+This is your MySQL database login information.
+Please consult whoever is in charge of your hosting for this information.

 // UPLOADING FILES FOR FIRST TIME USE //
-To do this, you require "index.php", "DBPrototype.php", "DBPrototypeLibrary.php", "dbconnect.php", "iHuman_database.sql" and access to an FTP server.
+To do this, you require "index.php", "DBPrototype.php", "DBPrototypeLibrary.php", "dbconnect.php", "iHuman_database.sql", "stylesheet.css" and access to an FTP server.

 1. ALL THESE FILES MUST BE IN THE SAME FOLDER.
 THEY SHOULD BE IN THE FOLDER "MTM".
 	Place the ENTIRE FOLDER on the FTP server.
 They should be on the FIRST LEVEL